dineshachuthan/AIStoryTellerBackendAPI/docs/invitation_collaboration_design.md

 4. **Conversation Style Locked**: Prevents confusion about which style to use

 ### User Flow
+1. **Invitation Sent**:
+   - Process all invitations to identify unique conversation styles
-1. **Invitation Sent**: Create story_narration row with conversation_style (segments = NULL)
+   - Create one story_narration row per unique conversation style (segments = NULL)
+   - Store invitation records with conversation_style reference
-2. **Recipient Clicks Link**: Find existing narration row → Generate segments → Update row
+2. **Recipient Clicks Link**:
+   - Find existing narration row by storyId + conversation_style
+   - Generate segments if not already cached → Update row
 3. **Subsequent Visits**: Load existing narration from cache

+### Key Design Insight: One-to-Many Relationship
+**Critical Optimization**: 10 invitations may share only 1 narration row if they have the same conversation style.

+**Example Scenario**:
+- User invites 10 people: 5 with "respectful" style, 3 with "business" style, 2 with "jovial" style
+- **Result**: Only 3 narration rows created (one per unique conversation style)
+- **Benefit**: Efficient storage and narration generation

-### Implementation Questions
+## Implementation Questions
-- Should we create narration rows for ALL invitations sent, or only when recipient first visits?
+- ✅ **DECIDED**: Create narration rows for ALL invitations sent (pre-creation strategy)
+- ✅ **DECIDED**: One narration row per unique conversation style (not per invitation)
-- How to handle conversation style changes after invitation is sent?
+- ❌ How to handle conversation style changes after invitation is sent?
-- Should invitation table also store conversation_style for reference?
+- ❌ Should invitation table also store conversation_style for reference?

 ## Current Implementation Status
 - ✅ Frontend UI includes conversation style selection